waterlinked/docs/docs/modem-m16/modem-m16-integration.md

 ## Interface overview

-The Modem-M16 has a 3.3 volt UART interface and a RS422 interface with the following configuration:
+The standard Modem-M16 has a **3.3V TTL UART**  interface and the extended version has a **RS422** interface.
+Both with the following configuration:

 | Settings         | Value  |
 | :--------------- | :----- |